Treatment advances have been slow in coming. What makes this cancer so intractable?

 Only about 10% of pancreatic cancers occur in the hormone-producing, or endocrine, tissues known as the islets of Langerhans.

 Far more common are cancers that originate in the tissues that produce and deliver enzymes and digestive fluids.
+These exocrine cancers, as they're called, can develop in any part of the pancreas, although most (60%) start in the head of the organ, which nestles up against the curved upper portion of the small intestine.

 Occasionally the disease does produce symptoms that serve as an early warning.
 A tumor in the head of the pancreas can pinch off the bile duct, so bilirubin from the liver and gallbladder back up into the bloodstream.
 The resulting yellow discoloration of the skin and eyes — jaundice — accounts for the majority of diagnoses that occur soon enough for surgery.